niksudan/wp-post-distance-filter/readme.txt

 == Description ==

-Filter Wordpress posts by distance from a location, and optionally specify a maximum distance.
-Done through URL GET parameters.
-Customise a few options and you're ready to have it implemented.
+Filter posts by distance from a specified location.

+This plugin implements simplistic functionality to WordPress posts by enabling archives to be sorted via distances from a specified location when certain URL parameters are detected.
+You are able to show how far the post's distance is, and restrict results by a certain radius.

+Supports various units of measurement and is customisable too.

+Examples of use could be a job search or a store locator.

 == Installation ==